Fulululu/Graduation_Project/README.md

 # Remote Measurement and Control System
-This is a design for my graduation project.
+This project is my graduation design.
 A total of three parts.

 ## I. Environment:
-all you need is:
+#### Wireless Sensor network
+ZStack2.5.1 on CC2530 board with BH1750,SHT10,DS18B20 and GY-69 using IAR Embedded Workbench7.3 for 8051.

+#### TCP Communication
+Server: Linux on Cloud Platform using python3.6.<\br>
+Client: Raspbian on Raspberry_Pi_3B+ using Python with pyserial modules.

+#### Web Service
+Linux on Cloud Platform using Django2.0.4 with django-el-pagination plugin.

+HOW TO DO:
 1. copy server directory to your server.
 2. sudo apt install python3.6 (on your server)
 3. python(any version) -m pip install django django-el-pagination.(on your server)